ekulabuhov/momentjs.com/docs/moment/05-query/04-is-between.md

 ---

-Check if a moment is between two other moments, optionally looking at unit scale (minutes, hours, days, etc).
+Check if a moment is between two other moments (non-inclusive), optionally looking at unit scale (minutes, hours, days, etc).

 ```javascript